jayv00691-sudo/bit-office/README.md

 - **"Build me a game"** → Leader designs the concept, developer writes all the code, reviewer catches bugs, you get a playable prototype
 - **Mix models freely** — Claude Code writes, Codex reviews, Gemini tests.
 Each agent runs whichever AI CLI you choose
-- **Phone as remote control** — Pair with a 6-digit code, approve risky commands from the couch, check progress on the bus
+- **Access anywhere** — Desktop browser, mobile PWA (pair with 6-digit code), Ably for remote, or Telegram bots.
+Approve risky commands from the couch, check progress on the bus
 - **Immersive CLI experience** — Already running Claude Code or Codex in your terminal?
-Bit Office auto-detects them and streams the live conversation into your pixel office.
-Watch AI think, approve commands, read output — all in one place instead of switching terminals
+Bit Office auto-detects them and streams the live conversation into your pixel office — watch, approve, and read output all in one place
-- **See them work** — Pixel characters animate in a 2D office while agents think, delegate, and debate behind the scenes
+- **See them work** — Pixel characters animate in a 2D office while agents think, delegate, and debate.
+Customize your office with the drag-and-drop editor

 ## Quick Start